bitprj/BitCamp/Slack-Apps/README.md

 In the Homework Portion of Week 1, students will continue to advance the skills taught during the livestream through a guided Github Learning Lab.
 Students will browse the Slack API documentation, experiment with events and listeners, assign permissions/scopes, and further learn response functions like message() and say().
 Doing so, they will have a final assignment of creating a similar slack app (to the livestream) that responds to an event rather than a message.

+### ❓ How will this help students?
+During the Livestream students will be able to ask questions refering to the current task or to the homework.
+This will allow students to be able to finish their final assignment while browsing through the API documentation and through a guided Github Learning Lab.

 # **Week 2: Introduction to Shortcuts, Modals, and BlockKit**
 📚 **Summary**